hlindberg/misc-puppet-docs/data-in-modules.md

 A Hiera-2 backend is different from a Hiera-1 backend.
 It is also much simpler to implement as it basically just needs to return a hash.

+See [Hiera-2 backends](hiera-2-backends) in this document.

+### What are the performance implications?

+Performance tuning of the feature has not taken place yet.
+This will be done before 'data in modules' is released.

 Backgound
 -----